hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 The `quasar-extras-svg-icons` package does not include Quasar icon sets for [Quasar components](https://quasar.dev/options/quasar-icon-sets#introduction).

+The algorithms employed by `quasar-extras-svg-icons` provide an SVG flattening technique.
+It converts the SVG to use only the `path` directive.
+In reality, this can make the SVG smaller in memory size.
+And, having the SVG declared in a single file makes tree-shaking more possible (over SVG font files).
+Additionally, each icon set generated has Typescript definition support.

 ## Why not @quasar/extras?

 These icon sets could have been put into `@quasar/extras`, but that would increase the bundle size significantly and not everyone needs or wants these icon sets.
 Basically, it becomes a choice - you need them or you don't.
 If you do need them, then the additional bundle size won't be an issue.